Merry Xmas Everybody: Legacy

-It can be heard playing in the background during six episodes of the British television programme Doctor Who: "The Christmas Invasion" (2005) in Mickey Smith's garage, "The Runaway Bride" (2006) at Donna's first wedding reception, "Turn Left" (2008) inside a pub, "The End of Time" (2009) in Donna's house, "The Power of Three" (2012) in a hospital and "Last Christmas" (2014) to keep a woman distracted from the monsters in the episode.
+It can be heard playing in the background during six episodes of the British television programme Doctor Who: "The Christmas Invasion" (2005) in Mickey Smith's garage, "The Runaway Bride" (2006) at Donna's first wedding reception, "Turn Left" (2008) inside a pub and a hotel in an alternate timeline, "The End of Time" (2009) in Donna's house, "The Power of Three" (2012) in a hospital and "Last Christmas" (2014) to keep a woman distracted from the monsters in the episode.

 It also can be heard at the beginning of NCIS: Los Angeles season 1 episode 10 - Brimstone.

 The song has also become the last song that Mark Radcliffe and Stuart Maconie play before Christmas on their BBC Radio 6 Music show, and on a number of occasions Noddy Holder has been a guest on the show to introduce it.

 Noddy Holder has referred to the song as his pension scheme, reflecting its continuing popularity and the royalties it generates.
-In 2015 it was estimated that the song generates £500,000 of royalties per year.
+According to analysis of PRS for Music figures, it was estimated that the song generates £500,000 of royalties per year.
 The song has been credited with popularizing the annual race for the UK Christmas Number One Single.